adamtorres/importing-tutorial/readme.md

 Hello.
 You passed in bob.
 ```

 When using the `from` style of import, you either need to specify each item you want imported or use the wildcard, `*`.
 The wildcard will import anything in the given module or will be limited to what is in the `__all__` variable if it exists.
 In `first.py`, there is an `__all__` which only lists two functions.
 Here is the output of `dir()` showing what is getting imported each time.
-The `[i for i in dir() if not i.startswith('_')]` bit is a "list comprehensions" which is a fancy way of saying a list is being built in one statement.
+The `[i for i in dir() if not i.startswith('_')]` bit is a "list comprehension" which is a fancy way of saying a list is being built dynamically.
 It isn't part of the topic of this doc and used here only to clarify the output.

 With the `__all__` line:
 ```